emleddin/comp-chem-website/pages/R_guide/Rguide-PLINK-run.md

 # path needs to include folder and the name for the ped and map
 plink --noweb --file /path/to/PED/and/MAP/files \
       --nonfounders \ # all individuals included
-      --allow-no-sex \ # prevents setting phenotypes with ambiguous sex to missing --freq # actual test
+      --allow-no-sex \ # prevents setting phenotypes with "ambiguous" sex to missing --freq # actual test
 ```